Open Now — 24/7 Plumbing

 Applying the Baking Soda

 To begin, arm yourself with a cup of baking soda.
 Pour it straight into the drain opening, ensuring it goes as far down as possible.
-This common household powder will serve as the base for the clog-busting reaction.
+This ordinary household powder will serve as the base for the clog-busting reaction.

 Activating with Vinegar